Die Hauptstadt, Capricorn

 Werner turned to find Stein straddling the mutilated corpse of the head executioner and driving the conducting blade in his hands into the man’s chest over and over again.

-Stein halted immediately and panted heavily, hair and uniform soaked in blood, as he pulled himself off what remained of the officer.
+Stein halted immediately and panted heavily, hair and uniform soaked in blood, as he pulled himself off of what remained of the officer.
 “Bastard made fun of my mom and stole this—” He held up his free hand, revealing his fingers curled around what appeared to be a gold badge.

 “You’re crazier than ever…” Gilbert grimaced.